openstack/openstack-ansible/doc/source/user/messaging/messaging.rst

-This section provides an overview of hybrid messaging deployment concepts and describes the necessary steps for a working OpenStack-Ansible (OSA) deployment where RPC and Notify communications are separated and integrated with different messaging server backends (e.g. rabbitmq and qdrouterd).
+This section provides an overview of hybrid messaging deployment concepts and describes the necessary steps for a working OpenStack-Ansible (OSA) deployment where RPC and Notify communications are separated and integrated with different messaging server backends.

 oslo.messaging library
 ----------------------